piper-d/Journey-Map-Backend/README.md

   STEP 4: After browser loads up, open the developer window and navigate to session storage in application tab.<br>
   STEP 5: Log into existing account or create new one.<br>
   STEP 6: Upon successful completion, you should be able to see a bearer token.<br>
-  STEP 7: Use that token in authorization header in Postman, Arc, or whatever API testing solution you use with every request you send.<br>
+  STEP 7: Use that token in authorization header in Postman, Arc, or whatever API testing solution you use with every request you send.<br><br>

+***

 <b>Commands:</b>